 If, however, it is utopian to ignore the element of power, it is an unreal kind of realism which ignores the element of morality in any world order.
-Just as within the state every government though it needs power as a basis of its authority, also needs the moral basis of the consent of the governed, so an international order cannot be based on power alone, for the simple reason that mankind will in the long run always revolt against naked power.
+Just as within the state every government though it needs power as a basis of its authority, also needs the moral basis of the consent of the governed, so an international order cannot be based on power alone, for the simple reason that mankind will in the long run always revolt against naked power.25 merely premature.

-Beginning in the 1970s a new generation of scholars sought to pick up where E. H. Carr's conclusion ended to suggest that the liberal statecraft of the interwar period had not been wrong but merely premature.
 This new response to realism was launched by Robert O. Keohane and Joseph S. Nye's edited volume, Transnational Relations and World Politics in 1970.
 Other works followed including Edward L. Morse, Modernization and the Transformation of International Relations, which appeared in 1976.
 What these and other works shared in common was a recognition that profound changes had occurred during the past 200 years so that state behavior could not be expected to resemble that of the European states in the 18th century.
 In some sense these early works reflecting liberal institutionalist views foreshadow analysis of the impact of globalization.
 Although states still pursue survival as an objective, that survival is more broadly defined to include satisfying the demands of the people and ensuring prosperity.
 Given the fact that states have broadened their goals, they need to move away from reliance on military force and power with its drive for competitive unilateral advantage toward greater cooperation.
 Furthermore, the search for security increasingly takes place in an environment where borders have been made more porous by changes in technology and growing interdependence.
 Interdependence in turn makes a strategy that relies on unilateral drives for advantage self-defeating.
 It is important to underscore the point that liberal theorists do not believe that states have somehow acquired new ethics that values cooperation, but that the changes wrought by technology make it impossible for them to achieve their selfish objectives without cooperation.